giuseppe-mazzeo/giuseppe-mazzeo/README.md

 ## Hi there 👋

-My name is Giuseppe Mazzeo, and I'm a Computer Engineering student at Universidade Lusófona de Lisboa.
+My name is Giuseppe Nabais Durão Mazzeo, and I'm a Computer Engineering student at Universidade Lusófona de Lisboa.
 Right now, I'm passionate about learning everything related to software development!

 - 🌱 I’m currently learning about Machine Learning with Python and exploring TensorFlow.
 - 🎯 My goal is to work with software development in the future.